Movax12/ca65hl/manual.md

 #### For Loop

-A C-style for loop
+A C-style for loop.

 Usage:
 `for ( <init>, <condition>, <increment> ), strict`

-This macro requires brackets around a comma separated list of for init, condition and increment valuies.
+This macro requires brackets around a comma separated list of for init, condition and increment values.
 Values for <init> and <increment> can be any amount of instructions separated by ':' and are both optional.
-The <condition> can be anything that follows conditional expression syntax for IF.
+The <condition> can be anything that follows conditional expression syntax.
 The end of the code block for the loop is defined by `next`

 Note: Code for <init> will always be executed.
 If any value is passed for <strict> the loop will only be